litzenbergerm/fg-scenery-lows/README.md

 # fg-scenery-lows

-A custom scenery for Salzburg Maxglad airport (LOWS) for the flightgear flight simulator
+A custom scenery for Salzburg Maxglan airport (LOWS) for the Flightgear flight simulator

 = scratchpad =